rdvnnl/kotlin-web-site/docs/topics/properties.md

 ### Backing properties

-In some cases, you might want more flexibility than using a backing field can provide.
+Sometimes you might want more flexibility than using a backing field can provide.
 For example, if you have an API where you want to be able to modify the property internally but not externally.
 In such cases, you can use a coding pattern called a _backing property_.

-For example, you have a `ShoppingCart` class with an `items` property that contains everything inside the shopping cart.
+For example, you have a `ShoppingCart` class with an `items` property that contains everything in the shopping cart.
-You want to make the `items` property read-only outside the class, but you want to allow one "approved" way for the user to modify the `items` property directly.
-In your code, you create a backing property called `_items` which is private, and you also create a normal property called `items` which is public and delegates to the value of the backing property.
+You want the `items` property to be read-only outside the class but still allow one "approved" way for the user to modify the `items` property directly.
+In your code, you create a private backing property called `_items` and a public property called `items` that delegates to the backing property's value.

 ```kotlin
 class ShoppingCart {